 Meet the Staff

 Carina Olaru (She/Her/Hers) joined Purdue University as the Director of the Latino Cultural Center (LCC) in 2016.
 Under her leadership, the Latinx student population continues to grow and thrive at Purdue University.
 In 2017, Carina was responsible for the expansion, renovation, and relocation of the LCC and her vision ensured that the new space was intentionally inclusive and representative of diverse Latinx communities.
 Her mentorship and support of students, faculty and staff has been the source of the revival of the Latinx Student Union (LSU), the Latinx Graduation Student Association (LGSO) and the Latino Faculty and Staff Association (LaFaSA).
 In 2019, due to Carina and her team's efforts, the LCC recorded its highest visitation since its opening in 2003 and averages approximately 1,200 visits per month.
 Olaru established a local and statewide presence for the Latino Cultural Center working closely with Greater Lafayette Immigrant Allies, Indiana Latino Expo, Latino Center for Wellness and Education and the Indiana Latino Institute; and has been an integral part of the planning committee for the Indiana Latino Education Summit and presented at the Indiana Latino Higher Education Consortium.
 Olaru engages in teaching and learning opportunities and has provided trainings about Latindad and DACA support for faculty and staff.
-In 2019, Carina will present her work on Latinidad, student success and advocacy at the Hispanic Association for Colleges & Universities (HACU) national conference.
+In 2019, Carina presented her work on Latinidad, student success and advocacy at the Hispanic Association for Colleges & Universities (HACU) national conference.
 Carina was awared Educator of the Year by the Indiana Latino Expo in 2019.
 Carina began serving a two-year term on the Indiana Latino Institute's Latino Legislative Committee in 2020.
 As of July 2020, Olaru will serve as the Director of Student Advocacy and Education.
 As the Director of Diversity, Carina advocates for all students and, particularly for undocumented students, protecting their rights and privacy when enrolled in Purdue University, and supports students in their pursuit of academic excellence, promotes leadership development and advises student organizations.